sidoh/epaper_templates/README.md

 You can download a copy of the image by clicking on the "Download" icon (1st icon under "File" section).

+#### Colors

+A recent update [(v2.4.0)](https://github.com/sidoh/epaper_templates/releases/tag/v2.4.0) brought a way to bring very simple coloring to bitmaps.
+The 2 color limitation still applies, but you can change the "on" and "off" pixel colors to any color your display supports.

 # REST API

 The following RESTful routes are available: